-The cheapest flight to Düsseldorf you can get by boooking 33 days before departure.
+For the cheapest flights to Düsseldorf book 33 days before departure.

 The most popular airlines on the route Birmingham - Düsseldorf: Germanwings (4U), Flybe (BE), KLM (KL).

-The cheapest flights you can book on the route Birmingham Airport (BHX) - Dusseldorf Intl Airport (DUS).
+The cheapest flights are on the route Birmingham Airport (BHX) - Dusseldorf Intl Airport (DUS).

 Direct flights last about 1h 20min.